 Kapuna is a term sometimes used for grandparents, but it more accurately translates to "elder" and is most often used for one upholding and teaching traditional Hawaiian culture.

 Kapuna wahine is another term for grandmother, however, and it is sometimes shortened to puna and used as a nickname.

 Although Native Hawaiians and Pacific Islanders only represent about one-tenth of the current population, their culture is still what comes to mind when Hawaiian culture is mentioned.
 Although many traditional practices have been abandoned, it can be argued that the basic beliefs of Hawaiian culture still have a strong influence all over the islands.

 Another important concept in Hawaiian tradition is hanai.
-This is the custom of allowing a child to be raised by someone other than the biological parents.
-Sometimes a baby would be given to a childless person.
+This is the custom of allowing a child to be raised by someone other than the biological parents, sometimes the grandparents.
+At other times a baby might be given to a childless person.
 Sometimes a child would be given away because the parents were not in a position to raise it.

 In all cases, the child was seen as a gift, not as a burden to be assumed.
 Hanai children retained ties with the biological parents.
 Traditionally, there was no stigma attached to the status of hanai children.

 In old Hawaii, the first male child was given to the paternal grandparents and the first female child to the maternal grandparents.
 The grandparents could decide to let the parents raise them, but those first offspring belonged to them.